Prompting in Practice: Investigating Software Practitioners' Use of Generative AI Tools: Results

 Analyzing tool adoption from a given predefined list of options (with an open-ended "Other(s)" option), OpenAI's ChatGPT led reported tool adoption (83.1\%), followed by GitHub Copilot (43.7\%), Google's Gemini (35.2\%), and Anthropic's Claude (32.4\%).
 Open-weight models such as Deepseek-R1 (12.7\%) and the Llama family of models (7\%) showed more modest adoption.
 The use of AI-integrated development environments (besides GitHub Copilot) was reported by 19.7\% of the participants.
 Examples include Cursor (6), Windsurf (1), and JetBrains AI Assistant (1).

-\finding{The vast majority of developers (83.1\%) reported using ChatGPT for SE tasks, which was nearly 2× higher than the next most popular tool (GitHub Copilot with 43.7\%), suggesting that it has established itself as the leading platform for AI-assisted software development. }
+\finding{The vast majority of practitioners (83.1\%) reported using ChatGPT for SE tasks, which was nearly 2× higher than the next most popular tool (GitHub Copilot with 43.7\%), suggesting that it has established itself as the leading platform for AI-assisted software development. }

-When interacting with GenAI tools for SE tasks, an equivalent number of participants reported using tools with a web interface (46, 63.9\%) as an IDE-integrated solution (45, 62.5\%).
-Other GenAI integrations such as GenAI APIs (14, 19.4\%) and command line tools showed much lower adoption (13, 18.3\%).
+When interacting with GenAI tools for SE tasks, an equivalent number of participants reported using tools with a web interface (46, 63.9\%) and IDE-integrated solutions (45, 62.5\%).
+Other GenAI integrations such as GenAI APIs (14, 19.4\%) and command line tools showed lower adoption (13, 18.3\%).
 Despite having used GenAI for development tasks, five respondents (6.9\%) indicated they had not been incorporated it into their workflows.

-A majority of developers (39, 54.2\%) reported integrating GenAI into their workflows in two or more ways, while 28 (38.9\%) reported a single integration, most commonly IDE-based (13) or web-based (12).
+A majority of practitioners (39, 54.2\%) reported integrating GenAI into their workflows in two or more ways, while 28 (38.9\%) reported a single integration, most commonly IDE-based (13) or web-based (12).
 Among participants using two integration types, 66.7\% (20) reported using both web-based and IDE-integration.
-These findings suggest that while command-line and API-based GenAI integrations are available, they are rarely used in isolation by developers. \Cref{table:Integration Sophistication Updated} summarizes the \# of participants across GenAI tool integrations.
+These findings suggest that while command-line and API-based GenAI integrations are available, they are rarely used in isolation by practitioners. \Cref{table:Integration Sophistication Updated} summarizes the \# of participants across GenAI tool integrations.
 (No "Other" integrations were reported by participants.)

-Respondents that reported daily GenAI usage also demonstrated a higher number of workflow integration types when compared with weekly users.
-60.9\% (31/51) reported used two or more integration methods, compared to 25\% (3/12) for weekly users.
+Respondents that reported daily GenAI usage also demonstrated a higher number of workflow integration types when compared with weekly users: 60.9\% (31/51) reported used two or more integration methods, compared to 25\% (3/12) for weekly users.

-\finding{Developers reported no preference between incorporating web-based or IDE-integrated GenAI tools into their development workflows, but did overwhelmingly employ one or both over command-line and API-based tools.
-Developers who reported using GenAI tools multiple times a day were also more likely to incorporate GenAI tools into their workflows in multiple ways (\eg Web-based, IDE-integration, \etc).
-This suggests that frequent GenAI users may develop more tailored or complex workflows.}
+\finding{Practitioners reported no preference between incorporating web- or IDE-based GenAI tools into their development workflows, but did overwhelmingly employ one or both over command-line and API-based tools.
+Those who reported using GenAI tools multiple times a day were also more likely to incorporate GenAI tools into their workflows in multiple ways (Web-based, IDE-integration, \etc).
+This suggests that frequent GenAI users may develop more tailored or complex workflows. \looseness=-1 }